PacktPublishing/Hands-On-Cloud-Native-Applications-with-Java-and-Quarkus/README.md

 **Build high performance, Kubernetes-native Java serverless applications**

 ## What is this book about?
+Hands-On Cloud Native Applications with Java and Quarkus is a complete end-to-end development guide which will help you get hands-on experience with building Kubernetes native applications in serverless environments.
+You will learn how to address a wider range of distributed application architectures with this fun to use a full-stack framework.

 This book covers the following exciting features:
 * Build a native application using Quarkus and GraalVM